aamitra/final_project/pages.md

 ![Image](https://github.com/aamitra/final_project/blob/main/refugees_country_americas.png)

 If we take a closer look at Colombia, we can observe that there is a drastic increase in the number of refugees originating from that country from 2006 to 2007.
+The year 2006 was "a key moment of the Colombian internal conflict, when paramilitaries were demobilized.
+A number of these paramilitaries participated in judicial trials and confessed to the killing of 161,758 people6...
+Demobilized paramilitaries also confessed to massacres, threats of violence, targeted killings and forced displacement."
+(The Humanitarian Crisis in Colombia Caused by the Armed Conflict 2011).

 ![Image](https://github.com/aamitra/final_project/blob/main/refugees_colombia.png)